leonpk82/cnc_touch/README.md

 plot

-dro, abs and rel are reversed in the widget rules so they read correct
+dro, abs and rel are reversed in the widget rules this may be opposite of what typical linuc cnc displays are setup they have machine is actual joint pos from home absolute is relative of the active work offset distance to go is distance to go

 Mdi panel